VortexAMM/python-dex-contract/README.md

 The factory contract is a contract handling all the system's set up.
 It stores general information about the different exchanges, launches the contracts with default or varying values, and updates general settings for the contracts after launch.

 *A multisig contract controls acces to all administration entrypoints, to make administration of the system more decentralized*

+**IMPORTANT: To avoid losing control of the multisig, an adition of multisig admin is recommended, with threshold lower than the number of admins.
+That way, if some one of the admins lose their keys or get hacked, those admins can be removed and replaced by other admins.**

 ### launch_exchange
 This entry-point is used to launch the dex  contract and initialize its storage.